casper-sdks/terminus-python-tests/README.md

   ./terminus init
   ```

-- The default SDK branch and node docker location can be overriden in the terminus init command
+- The default SDK branch and node docker location can be overridden in the terminus init command

 - ```bash
   ./terminus init -b dev -n cctl:latest